Octoven-Press/book-glory-of-the-kings-of-ethiopia/Miscellaneous/Chapter-Summaries--OpenAi-3.5-Turbo.md

 ## Chapter 70: Reign of Rehoboam and the Division of the Kingdom ##

 **Summary:**
-After Solomon's death, Zadok the priest anoints Rehoboam as king and performs the necessary rites.
+*After Solomon's death, Zadok the priest anoints Rehoboam as king and performs the necessary rites.
 Rehoboam is hailed as king amidst celebration, but before he could return to his father, Solomon passes away and is mourned greatly for his wisdom.
 The people of Israel request Rehoboam to lighten their burdens, imposed by Solomon, in labor and taxation.
 Rehoboam seeks advice from both the elders and his young companions.
 Ignoring the elders' counsel to be gracious, Rehoboam heeds the advice of his young friends, threatening the people with harsher treatment if they do not comply with his demands.
 The people, displeased with Rehoboam's response, reject his kingship and choose Jeroboam from the house of Ephraim as their king.
 This decision leads to the division of the kingdom, with Jeroboam ruling over the northern tribes and Rehoboam over Judah and Benjamin.
 The prophecy regarding the kingship stemming from David's line is fulfilled through Jesus Christ, who reigns on the throne of His Godhead.
 The genealogy from Rehoboam to Joachim is detailed, leading to the birth of Mary, the daughter of David.
-The lineage continues through various descendants until Joseph the carpenter, who becomes the betrothed of Mary.
+The lineage continues through various descendants until Joseph the carpenter, who becomes the betrothed of Mary.*

+**Primary Characters:**

 **Key Points:**
 - Rehoboam becomes king after Solomon's death but faces opposition due to his harsh response to the people's requests for lighter burdens.